Skip to content

 How Live Betting Works

-The key difference is that pre-game odds lock when the game begins, while live betting odds constantly shift as the game progresses.
+The key difference is that pre-game odds lock when the game begins, while live betting odds adjust continuously as new game events occur.

 Live Betting vs Pre-Game Betting